appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 But what do I make of the rest of the editor.
 I'm less productive.
 Unlike editors written in Rust or C++, the ways in which a Jai program can misbehave are not yet well-known and sometimes not the fault of the programmer.
-I miss being able to trime whitespace in one command.
+I miss being able to trim white space in one command.
 I'd love to see the function be introduced at some point, but I don't personally have the time to create a pull request and hope that it gets merged.
 I'd like to eventually have LSP support.
 It's much harder to implement that, on account of the fact that Jai doesn't have much code written in it yet, to compare how one would connect to a server and respond to its feedback.
 It is hard to even consider things like Copilot integration, or more advanced features.